Commercial Auto Insurance Minnesota

 $50,000 per occurrence – uninsured/underinsured motorist bodily injury liability

-These minimums would be foolish to carry today, and think about medical and vehicle costs.
+These minimums would be foolish to carry today, considering medical and vehicle costs.
 We recommend starting with commercial auto insurance limits of no less than:

 $100,000 per person – bodily injury liability